NickLeko/icu-code-blue-early-warning/README.md

 3. **Vitals + labs + trends**
    - Tested via simple slopes
-   - Did not materially improve performance and was excluded from final model
+   - Did not materially improve performance and was excluded from the final model

 ---